rodrigoprimo/social-connect/readme.txt

 === Social Connect ===
 Contributors: app2technologies, thenbrent
-Tags: facebook, wordpress.com, twitter, google, yahoo, openid, windows live, social, login, register Requires at least: 3.0
+Tags: facebook, wordpress.com, twitter, google, yahoo, openid, social, login, register Requires at least: 3.0
 Tested up to: 3.1
-Stable tag: 0.4
+Stable tag: 0.5

-Give your visitors a way to comment, login and register with their Twitter, Facebook, Google, Yahoo, Windows Live or WordPress.com account.
+Give your visitors a way to comment, login and register with their Twitter, Facebook, Google, Yahoo or WordPress.com account.

 == Description ==

 Social Connect adds social login buttons on the login, register and comment forms of your WordPress site.

-The buttons offer login and registration using a Twitter, Facebook, Google, Yahoo, Windows Live or WordPress.com account.
+The buttons offer login and registration using a Twitter, Facebook, Google, Yahoo or WordPress.com account.

 It makes it super easy for new members to register with your site and existing members to login.